A response to a chargeback is your opportunity to dispute the cardholder claims by providing supporting documentation and additional details.

 Table of Contents

-- How to view chargebacks
+- How to View Chargebacks

-- How to find the transaction that was disputed
+- How to Find the Disputed Transaction

 1) How to View Chargebacks